 The Mission of the MSU Employee Assistance Program is to support and enhance the emotional health of the campus community.
 EAP provides emotional assistance to employees and their families as they attempt to work through life changes, expected and unexpected events, chronic physical and emotional health issues, and work/life balance concerns.
+These services are available at no charge to gradaute student employees, meaning those who are on contracts for teaching assistantships, research assistantships and other types of assistantships that make them benefits-eligible.

 Health4U provides faculty, staff, retirees, graduate student employees and their partners/spouses with education, opportunities, and support for developing and maintaining a healthy lifestyle.